harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-redis-database.md

    | TCP| 10000-20000 | Redis connectivity|
    | TCP| 8443 | Secure (HTTPS) access to the web management UI|

-4. For testing purposes, set the Source IP ranges set to your public IP.
+4. For testing purposes, set the source IP ranges to your public IP.

 ## Install Redis